lucaong/jquery-machine/README.md

 jQuery-Machine, finite state machines that rock
 ===============================================

-The jQuery plugin `jquery-machine` implements a simple and clean API to bind elements to finite state machines.
-You can use it to build awesome multy-state UI elements and widgets.
+The jQuery plugin `jquery-machine` implements a simple and clean DSL to attach finite state machines to DOM elements.
+You can use it to build awesome multy-state UI elements and widgets with ease.

 Motivation
 ==========

-As Web Developers, we tend to structure web apps in pages.
-The Web started as hypertext content, so we have web *pages*, HTML *documents* and *links*.
-That's nowadays a huge limitation: the metaphore of the page should be just one of the many possible UI metaphores, only used when appropriate.
-In fact, a page is something you can read, browse or navigate, but not something you _use_.
-But web apps should actually be _used_.

-Thinking in terms of UI widgets that independently transition between multiple states in response to events is a possible way out to this "page metaphore trap".
-And `jquery-machine` is our neat weapon.
+As Web developers striving to build beautiful and usable apps, we are often confronted with the design of fairly complex client-side UI widgets, transitioning between multiple states in response to various events.
+Often that leads to spaghetti JavaScript code which is difficult to maintain, and sometimes we even find ourselves surrending to second-best but more manageable solutions.

+Surrender no more to complexity!
+Here is `jquery-machine`, our neat weapon.

+`jquery-machine` provides you with a beautiful DSL to attach finite state machines to DOM objects, and automatically handles states transitions and events for you.

 Usage